Horizon Psychiatry

 _____________________________________

 Since I work as a solo practitioner, any questions or concerns you have between sessions will always come directly to me.
-I strive to remain reasonably available during my working days / hours to answer non-urgent questions.
+I strive to remain reasonably available on my work days to answer non-urgent questions.
 I cannot guarantee any availability on my non-work days and I am not a crisis provider.

 _____________________________________